DevMountain/react-5-mini/README.md

 Following action types comes the action creators.
 In Redux, actions are plain objects containing a type (describing what happened) and any data that might be necessary to the action.
 Our first action creator will be a function named `increment` that takes in a parameter of `amount`.
 The function then returns an object with two properties: `amount` - set equal to the `amount` parameter, and `type` set equal to the `INCREMENT` action type.
 Create a `decrement` function that mimics `increment`, the only difference being that `type` should now be equal to `DECREMENT`.
 Export both of these functions.

 The last change we'll be making in our `counter.js` file will be updating the reducer to handle these actions.
-It is a core concept of Redux and state management that state is never mutated, meaning you should never say `state.currentValue = newValue` or `state.values.push( newValue )`.
+It is a core concept of Redux and state management that state is never mutated, meaning you should never say `state.currentValue++`.
 This means that each time `counter` is called we need to return a **new** state object from the action and values from the current state **without** changing the current state.

 With that in mind, let's get started.
 First we need to determine what the reducer should do by looking at the action's type, a `switch` statement is perfect for this.
 If the action type is `INCREMENT` we will return a new a state object where the `currentValue` property is equal to the `state`'s `currentValue` property plus `action.amount`.
 If the action type is `DECREMENT` we will return a new state object where `currentValue` is equal to the current `state`'s `currentValue` property minus `action.amount`.
 Lastly, move the `return state` to the `switch` statement's `default` case.

 <details>

-<summary>**Code Solution**</summary>
+<summary>**Code Solution**</summary<

 <details>